ollama/ollama/docs/api.md

 POST /api/pull
 ```

-Download a model from the ollama.ai registry.
+Download a model from the ollama library.
 Cancelled pulls are resumed from where they left off, and multiple calls will share the same download progress.

 ### Parameters

 - `name`: name of the model to pull
-- `insecure`: (optional) allow insecure connections to the registry.
-Only use this if you are pulling from your own registry during development.
+- `insecure`: (optional) allow insecure connections to the library.
+Only use this if you are pulling from your own library during development.

 ### Request